expo/react-native-loading-container/README.md

 }
 ```

-A complete, runnable example is available in [Examples/StarterTemplate](https://github.com/exponentjs/react-native-loading-container/tree/master/Examples/StarterTemplate), or you can try it from Exponent at [exp://exp.host/@brentvatne/StarterTemplate](http://exp.host/--/to-exp/exp%3A%2F%2Fexp.host%2F%40brentvatne%2FStarterTemplate).
+A complete, runnable example is available in [Examples/StarterTemplate](https://github.com/exponentjs/react-native-loading-container/tree/master/Examples/StarterTemplate), or you can try it from Exponent at [exp://exp.host/@brentvatne/StarterTemplate](https://exp.host/@brentvatne/StartTemplate).

+LoadingContainer can be used anywhere, but is especially well-suited to wrapping the content of your scene components.
+A scene component is the top-level component for each route.

 ### Customization